 Wednesday 01 June 2022 10:00am

-The Edinburgh International Book Festival today announced The Business of Books strand of its 2022 programme.
-Running for its second year, The Business of Books offers an international forum for sharing ideas and expertise about how the book industry operates, and is aimed at writers, publishing professionals, programmers and anyone wishing to learn more about the book trade.
+The Business of Books is our international forum for sharing ideas and expertise about how the book industry operates and is a key strand in our 2022 programme, having made its first outing last year.
+It’s aimed at writers, publishing professionals, programmers and anyone wishing to learn more about the book trade.